walmartlabs/concord-website/docs/plugins-v2/argocd.md

 - `gitRepo`: optional SCM information to which the application will sync.
 Not required if `helmRepo` is specified.
     * `repoURL`: URL of the SCM Repository
-    * `targetRevision`: Branchname, tag, or commitSHA to sync to.
+    * `targetRevision`: Branchname, tag, or commit hash to sync to.
     * `path`: The path in the SCM repository which contains Helm charts, application manifest, or k8s resource definitions.
 - `helmRepo`: optional Helm repo information to which the application will sync.
 Not